butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 Done.

 # How to Use
+## Do not use bilingual localization
+This extension can not work with bilingual localization extension.
+Disable it before using this extension.

 ## Update Your SD Webui
 This extension need to get extra network's cards id.
 Which is added since **2023-02-06**.
 **If your SD webui is an earlier version, you need to update it!**